ivyostosh/personal-site/src/data/about.md

 \
 By that time, I have finished both my undergraduate and graduate education in Accounting, got my CPA license, and started to work at a CPA firm.
-Regardless, I made up my mind to pursue a career in Computer Science instead.
+Regardless, I made up my mind to pursue a career in Data Engineering instead.
 Why?
 I came to realize nothing else in my career beats the excitement of building a good piece of software, solving a hard problem, and optimizing a lengthy process.\
 \
-After making that decision, I took 3 years to finish my CS degree, sharpen skills through side projects, and build up a new resume.
+After making that decision, I took three years to finish my Computer Science degree, sharpen skills through side projects, and build a new resume.
-I'm now ready to embark on a new journey as a full-time Software Engineer.
+I'm now ready to embark on a new journey as a full-time Data Engineer.

 # Currently

-I currently work at Google as a Revenue Systems Analyst.
+I currently work at Google as a Data Analyst.
 My main work is to build revenue infrastructure work for Google Ads incentives programs.

 # Some facts and history